Frangipanus/my_git/README.md

 # my_git

-This is my Git project for the Operating Systems course, taught during the second semester of the third year of the Computer Science curriculum at ENS Ulm.
+This is my Git project for the Operating Systems course, taught during the second semester of the first year of the Computer Science curriculum at ENS Ulm.

 ## Commands